 - The passcode key is what we call a "server key" which saves info in your cart attributes.
 That info gets passed through as a note on your orders.
 You can remove that following the steps here.

-- Passcode entry entry applied across your entire store, so if you set multiple locks with the same passcode, entering the passcode at any of those locked pages will also allow the customer to access the other locked resources--all without requiring another passcode entry.
-This also works to reveal navigation links pointing to those locked resources, when the "hide links" option is enabled on a lock.
+- Passcode entry is applied across your entire store, so if you set multiple locks with the same passcode, entering the passcode at any of those locked pages will also allow the customer to access the other locked resources--all without requiring another passcode entry.
+This also works to reveal navigation links pointinfg to those locked resources, when the "hide links" option is enabled on a lock.

 Passcode Key Options